-- .1 Engage an experienced Installer with a minimum of 5 years' experience on comparable projects. - .2 Require Installer to maintain an experienced full-time supervisor on the Project site during times that landscaping is in progress.
+- .1 The Contractor shall engage an experienced installer with a minimum of five years' experience on comparable projects. - .2 The Contractor shall ensure that the installer maintains an experienced full-time supervisor on the Site during times that landscaping is in progress.

-1.4 ACCEPTANCE
+1.5 ACCEPTANCE

-- .1 Sodded areas will be accepted at the date of Substantial Performance of the Work provided that: - a.
-Sodded areas are properly established and in a vigorous growing condition. - b.
-Sod is free of bare and dead spots and without weeds. - c.
-No surface soil visible when grass has been cut to height of 50mm. - d.
-Sodded areas have been cut twice. - .2 Lawns sodded in fall will be accepted the following spring, one month after start of growing season, provided that the conditions of Section 1.4.1 are fulfilled.
+- .1 Sodded areas will be accepted at the date of Substantial Performance of the Work provided that: - .1 Sodded areas are properly established and in a vigorous growing condition. - .2 Sod is free of bare and dead spots and without weeds. - .3 No surface soil visible when grass has been cut to height of 50mm. - .4 Sodded areas have been cut twice. - .2 Lawns sodded in fall will be accepted the following spring, one month after start of growing season, provided that the conditions of subsection 1.4 are fulfilled.

-- .1 Topsoil: see section 32 91 19 Topsoil Placement and Grading - .2 Imported Topsoil: see section 32 91 19 Topsoil Placement and Grading - .3 Grass Sod: Shall be a certified No. 1 Grade Turfgrass Nursery Sod, as per Green Horizons Group Eco Solutions: Bluegrass/ Fescue Blend (or equivalent), grown and sold in accordance with the classification of the Nursery Sod Growers Association of Ontario.
+- .1 Topsoil: see section 32 91 19-- Topsoil Placement and Grading - .2 Imported Topsoil: see section 32 91 19.-Topsoil Placement and Grading - .3 Grass Sod: Shall be a certified No. 1 Grade Turfgrass Nursery Sod, as per Green Horizons Group Eco Solutions: Bluegrass/ Fescue Blend (or Equivalent), grown and sold in accordance with the classification of the Nursery Sod Growers Association of Ontario.
 At time of sale shall have a strong, fibrous root system and shall be free from stones and burned or bare spots. - .4 Fertilizer: Organic fertilizer as per the soil analysis report provided by the Contractor (refer to Section 32 91 19 Topsoil Placement and Grading).
-The Contractor shall be prepared to supply all necessary fertilizers, to eliminate any chemical deficiencies as indicated by the soil analysis report of imported topsoil.
+The Contractor shall be prepared to Supply all necessary fertilizers, to eliminate any chemical deficiencies as indicated by the soil analysis report of imported topsoil. - .5 Wooden Pegs: Sod on steep slopes shall be secured with hardwood pegs, 225mm long minimum and approximately 25mm x 25mm square, or Equivalent.
+Pegs shall be of sufficient length to ensure satisfactory anchorage of the sod.

-- .5 Wooden Pegs: Sod on steep slopes shall be secured with hardwood pegs, 225mm long minimum and approximately 25mm x 25mm square, or approved equal.
-Pegs shall be of sufficient length to ensure satisfactory anchorage of the sod. - .6 Water: Potable, free of impurities.
+.6 Water: Potable, free of impurities.